DeFiCh/handbook/src/drafts/loans.md

 ### Auction batch

-The entirety of loan and collateral of a vault is put up for auction along with the `LOAN_LIQUIDATION_PENALTY` defined by the operator.
+The entirety of loan and collateral of a vault is put up for auction along with the `LOAN_LIQUIDATION_PENALTY`.
 As the first version of collateral auction requires bidding of the full amount, auction is automatically split into **batches** of around $10,000 worth each to facilitate for easier bidding.

 A batch contains the relevant information for bidders: